 More About Vernonia noveboracensis

-- Tall, course, upright form
+- Tall, coarse, upright form

 - Tiny, deep purple, composite blooms

-- Stiff stems hold pointed, lance-shaped foliage
+- Stiff stems hold pointed, lance-shaped leaves

 - Flowers give way to seed clusters